A man discussing his case with a Springfield, MO bankruptcy lawyer during a consultation.

 The final amount depends heavily on which type of bankruptcy you file.
 Chapter 7 and Chapter 13 bankruptcies have different processes, which means they also have different fee structures.
 A good attorney will be transparent about all potential costs from the very beginning, so you know exactly what to expect.
 At our firm, we handle various practice areas and believe in clear communication, especially when it comes to fees.
 The goal is to find a path forward that resolves your debt, and understanding the costs is the first step.

-Understand Attorney Fees for Chapter 7 vs. 13
+How Attorney Fees Differ for Chapter 7 and 13

 The biggest variable in your total cost is the attorney’s fee, which differs between Chapter 7 and Chapter 13 cases.
 For a Chapter 7 bankruptcy, lawyers typically charge a flat fee.
 This single payment covers all the work involved, from preparing your initial paperwork to representing you in court and communicating with your creditors.